-The Town of Ponoka requires all businesses that are operating, working, providing or selling a product or service within or partially within the town corporate boundaries to possess a valid Ponoka business licence in accordance with Bylaw No. 282-10 Business Licence Bylaw.
+Businesses that operate or provide or sell a product or service within or partially within the Town of Ponoka corporate boundaries are required to possess a valid Ponoka business licence in accordance with Bylaw No. 443-20 Business Licence.

 When applying for a Business Licence, you will also have the option to have your business information included in the Ponoka Business Directory.
 The Directory listing opportunity is only available to businesses with valid Ponoka Business Licences.
 A Business Licence will not be issued until all required Development Permits, Building Permits, fire and/or health inspections, or other applicable Provincial approvals have been obtained.